mlswg/mls-extensions/draft-ietf-mls-extensions.md

   * The binding is valid in the context of the LeafNode.

-A client that receives a credential of type `weak-multi` in a LeafNode MUST verify that all of the following are true:
+A client that receives a credential of type `weak-multi` in a LeafNode MUST verify that all the following are true:

 * All members of the group support credential type `weak-multi`.

 * Each member of the group supports at least one binding in the multi-credential.
 (Different members may support different subsets.)

 * Every binding that this client supports is valid in the context of the LeafNode.